Kristina01111000/Drws_site/README.md

 	 	- then click to add the discount code
 	 	- then click apply
 	- for a new account: try with other email account

--welcome/home pages, separate rectangles on home, squares on welcome
-	- changed text to be good for different colors
+		- does it let you pick a membership level?

+Next call:

+-using pixlr for basic photo edits
 	- yellow image for philosophers corner

--using pixlr for basic edits